yi-xiaa/MpraVAE/README.md

 python /path/to/main.py autoimmune_disease
 ```

-- Python command line for classifier to predict the label of variants in input.fasta
+- Python command line for classifier to give prediction of variants in input.fasta
 ```command
 python /path/to/predict.py --modelname "path/to/your_model_name.pth" --seq_input_path "/path/to/your/input.fasta" --outfolder "your_output_folder/"
 ```